Kangonaut/aegis-athena/mission-docs/console.md

 The first `<PART-ID>` represents the water pump's designated identifier, while the second `<PART-ID>` signals the specific ID of the water tank intended for use.

-This customizable linkage between the water pump and a specified tank allows for dynamic water distribution management within the S.P.A.C.E.C.R.A.F.T. module.
+This customizable linkage between the water pump and a specified tank allows for dynamic water distribution management within the SPACECRAFT module.
 It facilitates adjustable operational parameters that could, for instance, switch water sources based on degradation considerations or strategically automate resource utilization in response to mission-specific requirements.

 Inextricably linked to both human survival factors and the optimal functioning of thermal control systems, the water pump carves out a unique role in ensuring mission success.
 With controllable configurations that facilitate tailor-made solutions, the pump's capabilities can be adapted optimally to serve the dynamic needs of the ambitious Aegis Athena mission.

 #### 3.7.4.11 Water Tank

-A mission-critical subsystem within the S.P.A.C.E.C.R.A.F.T. module, the Water Management Section (WCS) houses the significant Water Tank - safeguarding our most vital life-giving resource for the duration of the mission.
+A mission-critical subsystem within the SPACECRAFT module, the Water Management Section (WCS) houses the significant Water Tank - safeguarding our most vital life-giving resource for the duration of the mission.
 The health and satisfaction of our astronauts, as well as the smooth operation of the spacecraft's electronic systems, hinge largely on meticulous control of the water tank and its contents.
 This section provides guidance on how to customize the water tank's configurations using the `set` command.

 ##### 3.7.4.11.1 Water Supply Linkage